Adrian0207/Front-End-Web-Development-with-React/README.md

     ♦Set up the routes to enable the navigation

+-Single Page Applications

+    ♦Design SPA using React

+    ♦Use the React router to construct SPA

 -**Note for future me**

     ♥The MainComponent contain all the Menu and DishDetail components so this component will call them and we called into the App.js